 The reproductive biology explains much about why this butterfly is facing extirpation and possibly extinction.
 First, it is single-brooded, with only one opportunity for reproduction a year.
 If something destroys eggs, caterpillars, or pupae, there are no more chances that year for further breeding.

-Males begin emerging from pupation in early June, and females start to emerge a few days later.
+Males begin emerging from pupation in early June, and females start to emerge 1–2 weeks later.
 Males perch on plants and wait for females to fly near.
 Often, they fly slowly back and forth across prairies in search of emerging females.
 Most males probably die in July.

 The caterpillars grow relatively slowly and enter the chrysalis stage in late spring.
 The adult males emerge in early summer, then the females, and the cycle begins again.